thomst/django-searchkit/README.md

 ## Features

-- Build and apply complex searches using a dynamic formset.
+- Build and apply complex searches using a dynamic formset with a ...
+- ...clear and easy to use layout.
 - Add as many filter rules as you want using django's various [field lookups](https://docs.djangoproject.com/en/5.2/ref/models/querysets/#field-lookups).
+- Chain filter rules by logical operators like AND or OR.
+- Filter over fields of related models.
 - Save and reuse your searches at any time by a handy admin changelist filter.